reflectoring/reflectoring.github.io/_posts/2021-10-01-spring-boot-feature-flags.md

 In our code, we simply ask the `FeatureFlagService` if a certain feature is enabled, and return a value depending on whether the feature is enabled or not.

 That's pretty straightforward and doesn't even rely on any specific Spring Boot features.
-Many new changes are small enough to be introduces with a simple if/else block.
+Many new changes are small enough to be introduced with a simple if/else block.

 Sometimes, however, a change is bigger than that.
 We would have to add multiple if/else blocks across the codebase and that would unnecessarily pollute the code.